Armidale

 See comprehensive Australian art collections at the New England Regional Art Museum, while the Armidale Art Gallery features works by local artists and holds the Armidale Art Prize each year.
 You’ll find Indigenous art and culture at the Aboriginal Cultural Centre and Keeping Place.

-Local produce & cool-climate wines
+Local produce and cool-climate wines

-Enjoy delicious locally grown produce at restaurants, cafes, and bars all over Armidale.
-Sample handcrafted beers at The Welder’s Dog or sit down to a counter lunch at classic country pubs like the historic Wicklow Hotel and the art deco Tattersalls Hotel.
-The Goldfish Bowl is a great spot for coffee and breakfast.
+Enjoy delicious locally grown produce at restaurants, cafes and bars all over Armidale.
+Sample handcrafted beers at The Welder’s Dog or Great Hops Brewing Co, then sit down to a counter lunch at classic country pubs like the Art Deco Tattersalls HotelThe Goldfish Bowl is a popular spot for coffee and breakfast.

-Ancient rainforests & national parks
+Ancient rainforests and national parks

 Armidale is also an ideal base for exploring the nearby national parks, all part of the Gondwana Rainforests of Australia World Heritage Area.
 Follow the walking track to Wollomombi Falls, Australia’s second-highest waterfall in the spectacular Oxley Wild Rivers National Park.